dellsystem/dellsystem.github.io/_posts/2019-1-6-fragments-6.md

 me: amazon is having a black friday sale ... do we want an echo dot?
 toby: oh yes, i want an echo dot
 toby: i will fill our home with echo dots until there is no room for me
-toby: I will lie on them and have them sing me to sleep as I enjoy the sweet release of death under capitalism
+toby: I will lie under them and have them sing me to sleep as I enjoy the sweet release of death under capitalism

 _Nov 18, 2017_